 Moreover, pretrial witness and expert hearings have always been important tools for gathering evidence.
 A party may request that the court hold a preliminary witness hearing concerning certain matters if proceedings on the merits have not yet been initiated, or if such proceedings are already pending.
 The reason for a preliminary witness hearing may be to preserve the testimony of a witness who might be unavailable at a later point; to preserve the quality of a testimony (memories tend to fade); or to probe the chances of a particular cause of action.
 Generally, a person who has been called as a witness must testify.
 The court itself will examine the witnesses.
 Parties as well as counsel may pose questions after the court has examined the witnesses, but there is no system of cross-examination.
 The procedure for expert hearings is similar.

 ii Procedures and time frames

-Certain motions are expressly mentioned in the CCP, such as the motion to dismiss for lack of jurisdiction, the motion for the production of evidence, the motion for security and the motion to summon a third party to appear in the proceedings (e.g., for indemnification).
-Parties may also lodge motions that have no specific basis in the CCP.
-There are no general motions to dismiss a case for lack of stating sufficient facts to support the legal grounds, or for not passing the statute of limitations, or on any summary basis.
-However, the court may decide on its own initiative or on the application of a party to deal with certain issues first, in the interests of procedural efficiency (e.g., it deals first with the defence that the claim is time-barred).
+Certain motions are expressly mentioned in the DCCP, such as motions to dismiss for lack of jurisdiction, motions to produce evidence, motions for security and motions to summon a third party to appear in proceedings (e.g., for indemnification).
+Parties may also lodge motions that have no specific basis in the DCCP.
+There are no general motions to dismiss a case for not stating sufficient facts to support the legal grounds, or for not meeting the statute of limitations or on any summary judgment basis.
+However, the court may decide, on its own initiative or at a party's request, to deal with certain issues first in the interests of procedural efficiency (e.g., it deals first with the defence that the claim is time-barred).
 Motions can be made by parties in the writ of summons or in a written statement, depending on the stage of the proceedings.
 Motions usually suspend a case on the merits.